nolauren/2018introdh/assignment3_spatialanalysis.md

 ## Part 1
 Build and map a custom data set about your activies over the course of week.
 - Build a dataset outling your activites over the course of a week.
 The data should track one week at UR from Monday, November 5 - Monday, November 12.
 You are welcome to add more days.
+[See Lab 8 for directions.](https://github.com/nolauren/2018introdh/blob/master/lab08_spatialdata.md)
 - Map your movement over a week using ESRI ArcGIS Online from your spatial data.